Schengen Area: Ireland

+United Kingdom

+As noted above, the UK declined to participate in the Schengen agreement and secured an opt-out from it.
+In 1999, the UK formally requested participation in certain provisions of the Schengen acquis – Title III relating to Police Security and Judicial Cooperation, and this request was approved by the Council of the European Union on 29 May 2000.
+The United Kingdom's formal participation in the previously approved areas of cooperation was put into effect by a 2004 Council decision that came into effect on 1 January 2005.
+Although the United Kingdom was not part of the Schengen passport-free area, it still used the Schengen Information System, a governmental database used by European countries to store and disseminate information on individuals and property.
+This allowed the UK to exchange information with countries that are a part of the Schengen agreement, often for the sake of liaising over law enforcement.
+On 31 January 2020, the United Kingdom withdrew from the European Union and the Schengen accords ceased to apply to it.
+The UK declared its intent to withdraw from these arrangements at the end of its transition period, and did so on 31 December 2020.

 Economics

-For any two countries in the Schengen Area, total trade between them increases by approximately 0.1% per year.
+Total trade between any two countries in the Schengen Area increases by approximately 0.1% per year.
 The same amount of increase in trade is gained again for every 1% annual increase in immigration between the countries.
 On average, at each border the removal of controls is equivalent to the removal of a 0.7% tariff, and the cost savings on a trade route increase with the number of internal borders crossed.
 Countries outside of the Schengen Area also benefit.

+Movement of people

 About 1.7 million people commute to work across a European border each day, and in some regions these people constitute up to a third of the workforce.
 For example, 2.1% of the workers in Hungary work in another country, primarily Austria and Slovakia.
 Each year, there are 1.3 billion crossings of Schengen borders in total.
 57 million crossings are due to transport of goods by road, with a value of €2.8 trillion each year.
 The trade in goods is affected more strongly than trade in services, and the decrease in the cost of trade varies from 0.42% to 1.59% depending on geography, trade partners, and other factors.